dragnet-org/dragnet/README.md

 ## Training content extraction models

 1. Create the block corrected files needed to do supervised learning on the block level.
-First make a sub-directory `$ROOTDIR/block_corrected/` for the output files, then run
+First make a sub-directory `$ROOTDIR/block_corrected/` for the output files, then run:

         from dragnet.data_processing import extract_gold_standard_all_training_data
         rootdir = '/my/data/directory/'
         extract_gold_standard_all_training_data(rootdir)

     This solves the longest common sub-sequence problem to partition the data into blocks.
 TODO (occasionally this will fail...)
 2. Run `split_data` to generate the `training.txt` and `test.txt` files split.